rasmuslos/AmpFin/README.md

 - **Queue with History**: Take control of your playback experience by creating queues and accessing your listening history.
 - **Remote control**: Control AmpFin using another supported Jellyfin client or just take over control of one right inside the app
 - **Siri / Spotlight integration**: Play your music using Siri and access your library through Spotlight
-- **Automatic updates**: Updated a playlist / album?
-AmpFin will detect changes and update your downloaded items accordingly
+- **Automatic updates**: Added a track to a downloaded playlist?
+AmpFin will download it automatically

 ## Roadmap